kayschulze/finding-doctor/README.md

 ## Technologies Used

-_Used Javascript with NPM, Bower, and Gulp Packages, and HTML_
+_Used Javascript with NPM, Bower, and Gulp Packages, and HTML.
+Utilized BestDoctor API and documentation._

 ### License